yagmurs/AzureStack-VM-PoC/README.md

 This solution (Running ASDK on top of Azure VM) is not officially support by **Microsoft** and experimental, may not work in the future.

 ## Issues and features

+New Azcopy option implemented into the script to improve the copy performance as a default option.

 ### How to file a bug